andreavitaletti/andreavitaletti.github.io/docs/grain.md

 that are currently organizing together the 1st International Workshop on on Computational Gastronomy: Data Science for Food and
 Cooking.

-## A first attempt of an ontology on rice
+## A first attempt of an ontology on rice in gastronomy

 <iframe src="https://service.tib.eu/webvowl/#iri=https://gist.githubusercontent.com/andreavitaletti/fcfc9bc2a7ffea9496e184542141202f/raw/666d8fa9357a8c712ef9aec3057c08cfb7341c51/gistfile1.txt" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>